analogdevicesinc/doctools/docs/cli.rst

 The Doctools bundles a command line interface called ``adoc`` meant to ease both continuous integration and local builds of the documentation.

-Below, it is briefly described each command, and it is worth noting that every command supports the ``--help`` option for quick look up.
+Below, each command is briefly described, and it is worth noting that every command supports the ``--help`` option for quick lookup.

 .. _serve: